Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 Buying a plugin for a 100% Lighthouse score is like treating a cold when you have a broken leg.
 It looks good, but the benefit is zero.

-The Lighthouse score is misleading, and its advice often won't help effectively or at all.
+Lighthouse score is misleading, and Lighthouse's advice often won't help you effectively or at all.

-Remember: Lighthouse score is not the same as website speed.
-Focus on the real user experience—Core Web Vitals metrics from the Chrome UX Report.
+Remember: Lighthouse score is not the same as site speed.
+Focus on the real user experience – Core Web Vitals metrics from the Chrome UX Report.

-At PageSpeed.ONE, we have extensive experience optimizing website speed.
-We've helped many clients significantly improve load times, often impacting not only the user experience but also SEO.
+At PageSpeed.ONE, we have extensive experience optimising website speed.
+We've helped many clients significantly improve loading speed, which not only enhanced user experience but also impacted SEO.

-Our audits or smaller WordPress analyses reveal specific opportunities for improving Core Web Vitals metrics (LCP, CLS, INP).
-No generic Lighthouse advice, but specific recommendations to help you speed up.
+Our audits or smaller WordPress analyses reveal specific opportunities to improve Core Web Vitals (LCP, CLS, INP).
+No general advice from Lighthouse, but concrete recommendations that will help you speed up.

-By speeding up your site, you'll enhance user experience, gain better search rankings, and positively impact your marketing results.
+By speeding up your site, you'll improve user experience, achieve better search engine rankings, and positively influence your marketing results.

-Don't forget regular measurement and continuous monitoring.
-WordPress constantly changes with updates, new plugins, and content, so it's necessary to track its speed continuously, and what you don't track, you can't quickly rescue.
+Don't forget regular measurement and ongoing review.
+WordPress continuously changes with updates, new plugins, and content, so monitoring its speed continuously is essential, and what you don't monitor, you can't quickly save.

-Try our free one-time speed test at PageSpeed.ONE and find out how your site is truly performing.
-It only takes a few minutes to get clarity.
+Try our free one-time speed test at PageSpeed.ONE and find out how your site truly performs.
+It takes just a few minutes to get clarity.

 Want peace of mind long-term?
-Monitoring PLUS alerts you to any problem before you lose visitors or SEO positions.
+Monitoring PLUS will alert you to any issue before you lose visitors or SEO rankings.

 Start now.
-Optimizing WordPress without data is like throwing darts blindfolded.
+Optimising WordPress without data is like throwing darts blindfolded.